Wire Codes: Wire Code Construction

 Our construction aims to address the following problem: in some architecture, it might happen that the qubits involved in the check, say $s_1$, are far apart.
-It might then be beneficial to be able to break down this interaction into local terms.
+It would then be beneficial to be able to break down this interaction into local terms.

 \paragraph{Breaking down $X_1Z_2Z_3X_4$, a first attempt.} Our first attempt focuses on breaking down the $X_1Z_2Z_3X_4$ stabilizer into local gauge checks.
-A naive approach, based on the strategy that works for classical codes~\cite{baspin2023combinatorial,Sabo2024}, is shown below. \\
+A naive approach, based on the strategy that works for classical codes~\cite{baspin2023combinatorial,Sabo2024}, is shown below.
+We break down $s_1$ into local checks and additionl ancilla qubits. \\